StrangeBeeCorp/docs/docs/thehive/configuration/update-service-configuration.md

     * Use `application.baseUrl` to define the public URL that TheHive communicates to clients.

 1. Stop TheHive service.

+    !!! info "Service commands"
+        For stop/restart commands depending on your installation method, refer back to the relevant installation guide.

 2. Open the `application.conf` file using a text editor.